austinsonger/GitTrust/README.md

 ### Key Scripts:
 - `fetch_certificate.sh`: Retrieves the current S/MIME certificate from the Keychain.
 - `sign_commit.sh`: Wrapper script for Git commits using the fetched certificate.

-## Testing and Deployment
-Rigorously test the system in a controlled environment before deployment.

-## Troubleshooting
-Guidelines for resolving common issues.

-## Contributing
-Instructions for contributing to the project.

----

-## License